-The three balloons that had a time afloat had costs that ranged from \$0.28 to \$0.96 with an average cost of \$0.57 and a median cost of \$0.48.
-Their payloads on their best trials were either two or three paperclips.
-Their times afloat ranged from 1.00 s to 1.55 s with an average time afloat of 1.26 s and a median time afloat of 1.23 s.
-Two balloons had no time afloat and were not ranked in the competition (Table 3).
+The three balloons that had times afloat had costs that ranged from \$0.28 to \$0.96 with an average cost of \$0.57 and a median cost of \$0.48.
+Their payloads on

+Only one balloon had three trials.
+The remaining four balloons had either one trial or two trials.
+Two balloons had no times afloat and ranked in fourth place (Table 3).